Al Mannassau

-Alfred S. Mannassau (1866 – October 13, 1933) was a professional baseball umpire, manager and player.
+Alfred S. Mannassau (1866 – October 13, 1933) was an American professional baseball umpire, manager and player.
 Mannassau umpired in the National League in 1899, working 92 games.
 Mannassau then umpired 96 American League games in 1901.
 He returned to baseball in 1914, and umpired in 109 Federal League games.

 Playing and managing career

 Mannassau was a journeyman outfielder in several minor leagues from 1887 to 1895, including the Northern Michigan League, the Central Interstate League, the Pacific Northwest League, the Michigan State League, the Pacific Northwestern League, the California League, the Western League and the Virginia State League.
 He never played two full seasons in a row for the same team.
 In fact, during 1894 alone, Mannassau played for half of the eight teams in the Western League.
 Speed seems to have been a strength as a player, as he recorded 195 stolen bases in eight seasons.
-He had a brief stint as a manager in the Michigan State League in 1895.
+He had a brief stint as a manager in the Michigan State League in 1895 with the Lansing Senators.